 What Is Music Therapy?

-Music therapy is an evidence-based health profession that utilizes appropriate music as a therapeutic tool to support a variety of populations in achieving goals related to a holistic picture of heath.
+Music therapy is a clinical and evidence-based health profession that utilizes music as a therapeutic tool to support a variety of populations in achieving individualized goals through a therapeutic relationship with a credentialed professional.
 Effective use of music as a beneficial medium depends on the “appropriate use by the therapist” (Davis et. al., 2008).
 The therapist must be a good musician as well as a good therapist, and must employ skill and knowledge of health problems in addition to tested theories of practice.
 Music is a powerful medium because it is a universal phenomenon experienced by all cultures, and its dynamic nature allows it to be flexibly used in myriad contexts.
 The effectiveness and generalization of skills in response to music therapy practice has been demonstrated through continuing research that dates back to the treatment of Veterans following World War II in 1950.

 “a systematic process of intervention wherein the therapist helps the client to promote health, using music experiences and the relationships that develop through them as dynamic forces of change”